dataware-tools/app-launcher-next/README.md

 yarn dev
 ```

-Open http://localhost:3000/launcher with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

 You can start editing the page by modifying `pages/*.tsx`, `components/*.tsx`.
-The page is updated automatically as you edit the file.
+The page auto-updates as you edit the file.

 ## Run in docker container